I majored in Animal Science as an undergraduate at the University of California at Davis.

 After graduation, I accepted a position as a receptionist at a veterinary clinic where I interacted with pet owners both in person and over the phone.
 I became very interested in the medical aspect of the clinic and moved on to the veterinary assistant position and later spent two years as the hospital director focusing on medical quality and client service.
 It was during this time that I became enthralled with the bond that humans have with their pets as I witnessed it in all different shapes and sizes every day.
 I became aware that the head of the maintenance team for this bond was the veterinarian and I was forever hooked on the profession.

 I returned to school and obtained my Doctorate in Veterinary Medicine from UC Davis School of Veterinary Medicine in 2010.

-I have spent seven years as a general practice veterinarian including two as a Chief of Staff mentoring other doctors and staff members to help maintain this beautiful bond between pet and owner.
+I have spent over eight years as a general practice veterinarian including two as a Chief of Staff mentoring other doctors and staff members to help maintain this beautiful bond between pet and owner.

 Jessica McAfee, DVM

 My compassion and empathy for both pets and their families during these times are my greatest assets.
 I strive to use both to assist clients in navigating through the options available.
 I also love to follow up and adjust as needed for the comfort of the pet.